Wedding Gown Survival Guide

 Wedding day stains are fairly common, and almost anything you spill on your wedding gown will show.
-Here’s a quick-fix guide to help you out if you find yourself in trouble.
+The Wedding Gown Survival Guide is a quick-fix guide to help you out if you find yourself in trouble.
 The most important thing is to have a good time and not worry about your gown—after all, it is your wedding day, and there will be plenty of time to worry about your gown later.
-After the festivites are over, send your gown to a professional cleaner for cleaning and packaging for storage.
+After the festivities are over, send your gown to a professional cleaner like Bibbentuckers for cleaning and packaging for storage.

 Makeup stains can be cleaned with a dry cloth, or a cloth slightly dampened with a small amount of water.
 These stains are common because everyone is dressed to impress for your special day, and often others can pass makeup onto your gown.
 These stains are hardly visible, so you can make it through the entire day without too much trouble.